21 Amazing Fluffy Animals in the World

 Red Panda

-18. Raccoon Dog
+18. Raccoon Dog (Nyctereutes procyonoides)

 The Raccoon dog also known as a magnet or tanukii is one of the kinds of Asian wild dogs.
 As of now, 5 subspecies of raccoon dogs are known to humans that can be seen in the regions of eastern Asia and Europe.
 The raccoon dog species can grow between 18 to 28 inches in length and the avarage weight is between 14 to 15 pounds.
 One of the fluffy animals in the world comes with thick and long fur.
 The density and color of the fur depend on the season.
-They have pointed snouts, short ears elongated torsos and short legs.
+They have pointed snouts, short ears elongated torsos, and short legs.
 The avarage lifespan of raccoon dogs is between 6 to 7 years in the wild and up to 11 years in captivity.

 Raccoon Dog